 Inferential updating satisfies Regularity; it will never result in any hypothesis having a posterior probability of 0.
-On the other hand, in Appendix C, I show that an updating procedure that uses an additive combination function and an additive normalization function must violate Regularity; most of the time, any such updating rule must assign a posterior probability of 0 to some hypotheses.
+On the other hand, in Appendix C, I show that an updating procedure that uses an additive combination function and an additive normalization function must violate Regularity; most of the time, an additive updating rule will assign a posterior probability of 0 to some hypotheses.
 But this does not mean that such an updating rule should never be used.
-As we will see in the next section, sometimes we may want to be able to exclude certain hypotheses from consideration-i.e., assign them a posterior probability of 0.
+As we will see in the next section, sometimes we may want to be able to exclude certain hypotheses from consideration-that is, assign them a posterior probability of 0.